GhostTroops/scan4all/static/usage.md

 PORT:
-   -port, -p string            ports to scan (80,443, 100-200 -top-ports, -tp string      top ports to scan (default 100) -exclude-ports, -ep string  ports to exclude from scan (comma-separated) -ports-file, -pf string     list of ports to exclude from scan (file) -exclude-cdn, -ec           skip full port scans for CDN's (only checks for 80,443)
+   -port, -p string            ports to scan (80,443, 100-200 -top-ports, -tp string      top ports to scan (default http) -exclude-ports, -ep string  ports to exclude from scan (comma-separated) -ports-file, -pf string     list of ports to exclude from scan (file) -exclude-cdn, -ec           skip full port scans for CDN's (only checks for 80,443)